Thursday, April 30, 2015

 Sunday after church and brunch, Lee moved wheelbarrows full of compost,

-and our girls and I helped dig it into the soil in the boxes.
+and our kids and I helped dig it into the soil in the boxes.

 With four of us working,